Banking in China: Reforms in the banking industry

+As part of the State Council's 1993 Resolution on Financial System Reform and its effort to modernize the financial sector, the People's Bank of China was assigned the role of managing the currency and preserving macroeconomic and financial stability.

+China issued its Commercial Bank Law in 1995.
+It allowed state-owned banks to be commercialized.
+The Commercial Bank Law stated that state-owned banks should operate on principles of efficiency and safety, take responsibility for profits and losses, and lend with a focus on "the need for the development of the national economy and social progress and under the guidance of state industrial policy."

 Years of government-directed lending has presented Chinese banks with large amounts of non-performing loans.
 According to the Central Bank's report, non-performing loans account for 21.4% to 26.1% of total lending of China's four big banks in 2002.
 In 1999, four asset management companies (AMC) were established to transfer the non-performing assets from the banks.
 The AMCs plan to repackage the non-performing loans into viable assets and sell them off to the investors.

 PBOC has encouraged banks to diversify their portfolios by increasing their services to the private sector and individual consumers.
 In July 2000, a personal credit rating system was launched in Shanghai to be used to assess consumer credit risk and set ratings standards.
 This is an important move in developing China's consumer credit industry, and increase bank loans to individuals.

 The central government has allowed several small banks to raise capital through bonds or stock issues.
 Followed the listing of Shenzhen Development Bank and Pudong Development Bank, China Minsheng Bank, then the only private bank in China, was listed on the Shanghai Stock Exchange (A-Share) in December 2000.
 More Chinese banks are expected to list in the next two years in order to raise capital.